nathanielltaylor/Summarizr/README.md

 # Summarizr

-An old project revisited, finally seems to be working properly.

-Summarizr reads through source text and builds a list of the most-used words, which it designates as keywords.
-It then returns an edited version of the article containing only the sections that make the most use of these keywords.
-This tends to produce better results the heavier the source text is in proper nouns; it is designed to be used with news media articles but can be adapted for other purposes as well.
+Summarizr reads through source text and builds a list of significant keywords, then returns a shortened version of the article containing only the sections with the highest concentrations of these keywords.
+I have found that this method produces surprisingly good results despite its simplicity, particularly when most of the keywords are proper nouns (as tends to be true of news media articles).

 ## Usage
 ```ruby